twilio-labs/paste/.changeset/warm-snakes-grow.md

 "@twilio-paste/core": minor
 ---

-[Corner Ornament] Release a new component that controls the posiitoning of another elements in relation to a parent component to be displayed as a corner ornament
+[Corner Ornamen] Release a new component that controls the posiitoning of another elements in relation to a parent component to be displayed as a corner ornament